tjrules/blog-app-part-one/README.md

 ## Requirements

 - A full CRUD app, with create, edit, and delete functionality
-- A functioning database with at least two columns
+- A functioning database with at least two tables

 ## Project Prompts